csesoc/degree-planner/README.md

 CSESoc Projects' Degree Planner (Plannify & Pathways)

-This project contains a Web Application that allows UNSW students to plan, optimise and prepare their degree progression by
+This project contains a Web Application that allows UNSW students to plan, optimise and prepare their degree progression.
+Plannify allows students to organise when they complete courses that are requirements for their degree, while Pathways allows students to visually determine the prerequisites and postrequisites of a specified course via a generated flow chart.

 ## Getting Started

 ### Prerequisites

-You will need npm and yarn installed on your machine.
-Tested on Linux - Ubuntu 18.10
+The project has been verified to work on the following dependencies

+* npm v5.8.0
+* yarn v1.17.3

+This project is designed to be run on a UNIX based machine (Mac or Linux).

 ## Deployment